 The Red Sox batter steps up to the plate with two outs and bases loaded.
 The bat cracks a sixth-inning fastball, sending it sailing into the stands as the crowd leaps to its feet.
 All that excitement can sure make a fan hungry.

-While Gary's has been around a while, it was acquired by the Whitts in March 2017 and remains as popular as ever.
-One-time operators of popular food truck, the couple moved their family to the beach from Sanford, NC, bringing with them a history of masterful hot-doggery.
-Their dogs earned them recognition on TV programs like "Carnival Eats" and "Eating American with Anthony Anderson."
+The Whitts, one-time operators of a popular food truck in North Carolina, moved their family to the Myrtle Beach area in 2017.
+They brought with them a history of masterful hot-doggery, which previously earned them recognition on TV programs like "Carnival Eats" and "Eating American with Anthony Anderson."

 "We make our own chili, our own coleslaw and even our own Thousand Island dressing," noted Chris, a retired firefighter.